emporia-vue-local/esphome/README.md

 time:
   - platform: sntp
     id: my_time
+    # Adjust to your local timezone.
+Impacts on when day is wrapped for daily energy calculations
+    timezone: 'America/Los_Angeles'

 # these are called references in YAML.
 They allow you to reuse
 # this configuration in each sensor, while only defining it once
 .defaultfilters: